RigoBlock/rigoblock-website/_grgtoken/04_access.md

 ---
-title: "GRG as an access token"
+title: "GRG as the access token"
 subtitle: "04.
 Access"
 slug: "grgtoken-04-access"
-animation: true
 ---

 Users looking to access the portal <a href="https://beta.rigoblock.com" target="_blank">https://beta.rigoblock.com</a> are required to hold 1 GRG token.